Elders/be-a-better-dev/Tutorials/poc.md

+# Proof of Concept (POC)
+The aim of this document is to outline the steps needed to dp effective research

 #1 - Requirements and Specifications
 Gather business requirements and specifications.
 Talk to the domain experts and try to learn as much as possible